Vidal Brujan Player Props: Rays vs. Red Sox

 - Brujan hit .163 with five doubles, three home runs and 12 walks.

-- Brujan reached base via a hit in 22 of 54 games last season (40.7%), including multiple hits in 5.6% of those games (three of them).

-- He hit a long ball in 5.6% of his games last year (three of 54), and 1.9% of his trips to the plate.
+- He homered in three games a year ago (out of 54 opportunities, 5.6%), leaving the ballpark in 1.9% of his trips to home plate.

-- Brujan drove in a run in 11 games last season out of 54 (20.4%), including multiple RBIs in 5.6% of those games (three times) and three or more RBIs on two occasions..
+- Brujan picked up an RBI in 11 games last year out 54 (20.4%), including three multi-RBI outings (5.6%).
+He drove in three or more runs in two games.

-- He touched home plate in 13 of his 54 games last season.
+- He touched home plate 13 times last season in 54 games (24.1%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.